ArnaudBarre/downwind/README.md

 The implementation would work most of the time, but some shortcuts have been made to keep the implementation lean and fast:

-- backgroundImage, backgroundPosition and fontFamily are not supported
+- `backgroundImage`, `backgroundPosition` and `fontFamily` are not supported
 - For prefix with collision (divide, border, bg, stroke, text, decoration, outline, ring, ring-offset), if the value doesn't match a CSS color (hex, rgb\[a], hsl\[a]) it's interpreted as the "size" version.
 Using data types is not supported
 - Underscore are always mapped to space
+- The theme function is not supported

-When implemented, [arbitrary properties](https://tailwindcss.com/docs/adding-custom-styles#arbitrary-properties) could be used to bypass the rare edge cases.
+[Arbitrary properties](https://tailwindcss.com/docs/adding-custom-styles#arbitrary-properties) can be used to bypass the rare edge cases.

 ### Extending theme